 10. Eat Testy Kebab

 Walk.
-Walk everywhere, because you will find all sorts of treasures up the many narrow streets and back alleys.
+Walk everywhere, because you will find all sorts of treasures down the many narrow streets and back alleys.
 Stop for tea and interact with locals whenever possible.
 They are very friendly to tourists and want to share with you everything they possibly can about their country.